 A 0.9% Additional Medicare Tax applies to Medicare wages, self-employment income, and railroad retirement (RRTA) compensation that exceed the following threshold amounts based on filing status:

 - $125,000 for married filing separately; and

 - $200,000 for all other taxpayers.

-Medicare wages and self-employment income are combined to determine if income exceeds the threshold.
-A self-employment loss should not be considered for purposes of this tax.
-Railroad retirement (RRTA) compensation should be separately compared to the threshold.
+Don't consider a self-employment loss for purposes of this tax.
+Compare Railroad retirement (RRTA) compensation separately to the threshold.

-All Medicare wages, railroad retirement (RRTA) compensation, and self-employment income currently subject to Medicare Tax are subject to Additional Medicare Tax, if paid in excess of the applicable threshold for the taxpayer's filing status.
+All Medicare wages, railroad retirement (RRTA) compensation, and self-employment income subject to Medicare Tax are subject to Additional Medicare Tax, if paid in excess of the applicable threshold for the taxpayer's filing status.
 For more information on what wages are subject to Medicare Tax, see the chart on Special Rules for Various Types of Services and Payments in Section 15 of Publication 15, (Circular E), Employer’s Tax Guide.

-Page Last Reviewed or Updated: February 27, 2014
+Page Last Reviewed or Updated: April 14, 2017